BC Energy Step Code Builder Guide overview

 You also get scenario-based questions that put performance-path thinking into a real project context, full-length mock exams that mirror ExAC pacing, and free study notes for every section.
 Try a few sample questions first, then check pricing when you want the full bank.

-Builder Guide and ExAC FAQ
+Builder Guide FAQ

 The Builder Guide to the BC Energy Step Code is a free industry resource published by BC Housing and produced by RDH Building Science Inc. It explains how to design and build wood-frame residential buildings to the performance targets set by the BC Energy Step Code, covering Part 9 homes up to three storeys and wood-frame Part 3 low- and mid-rise residential buildings up to six storeys.

 Supplementary.
-Examitect's ExAC study plan lists the Builder Guide as a supplementary resource for two categories: applying the principles of the National Energy Code of Canada for Buildings in Section 2, and analyzing the impacts of climate change on design under Sustainable Design Literacy in Section 3.
+Examitect's ExAC study plan lists the Builder Guide as a supplementary reference for two categories: applying the principles of the National Energy Code of Canada for Buildings in Section 2, and analyzing the impacts of climate change on design under Sustainable Design Literacy in Section 3.

 Section 2 (Codes), specifically the NECB category, and Section 3 (Sustainability and final project) under Sustainable Design Literacy.
 The primary reference for Section 2 NECB content is the NECB 2020 itself; the Builder Guide gives plain-language context for the same performance ideas.